- Dan Hughes

 He frequently appears in the High Court, and has appeared in the Maori Land Court, Maori Appellate Court, Court of Appeal and Supreme Court.
 He has also assisted clients in the Sydney Federal Court and the Circuit Courts in the U.S.A.

-- Dan is ranked as a 'Leading Individual' in the 2020 Legal 500 Asia Pacific Guide in both litigation and insolvency and corporate recovery.
-He is also recognised as a 'Leading Lawyer/Individual' in Asialaw Profiles, IFLR1000 and Legal 500 directories for insolvency.
+- Dan is ranked as a 'Leading Individual' in the 2020 and 2021 Legal 500 Asia Pacific Guides in both litigation and insolvency and corporate recovery.
+He is also recognised as a 'Leading Lawyer/Individual' in Asialaw Profiles, IFLR 1000 for insolvency.
 Clients note him to be 'responsive and capable'.

 - Advising and acting for banks and major credit organisations.